 14 November: Xiamen Elite Super Spartan Race.

-HOW TO PREPRARE AN ELITE SUPER SPARTAN RACE.
+HOW TO PREPARE AN ELITE SUPER SPARTAN RACE.

 - Train to do burpees fast, very fast